galenwilkerson/Logic-and-Learning-in-Network-Cascades/README.md

      <div style="width: 100%;">
     <img src="loss_function.png" width="350" height="350">
 </div>
-    <figcaption>Treating the Linear Threshold Model as a classification model, where global cascades are the output gives us a loss function = 1 - cascade frequency. </figcaption>
+    <figcaption>Treating the Linear Threshold Model as a classification model, where global cascades are the output gives us a loss function = 1 - cascade frequency.
+[Source: Logic and Learning in Network Cascades](https://www.cambridge.org/core/journals/network-science/article/logic-and-learning-in-network-cascades/B89A3EB13FF6F1719482D38F11E37068) </figcaption>
 </figure>

+<br><br>

 This is a repository of code to support the submitted journal publication: "Logic and Learning in Network Cascades".